-Let’s examine this great biblical truth — the mighty Holy Spirit anointing known as the baptism with the Holy Spirit.
+Let’s examine this great biblical truth — the mighty Holy Spirit anointing known as the baptism of the Holy Spirit.
 It was vitally important to Jesus that His disciples be full of the Holy Spirit.
 In fact, just before His ascension back to heaven, He forbade the disciples from going forth to minister until they had received this Holy Ghost power from on high.

 Luke 24:47-53 “...repentance and forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem.
 You are witnesses of these things.
 I am going to send you what my Father has promised; but stay in the city until you have been clothed with power from on high” ... and [Jesus] was taken up into heaven.
 Then they worshiped him and returned to Jerusalem with great joy.
 And they stayed continually at the temple, praising God.

-•• Just think of it!
+- •• Just think of it!
 Peter, James, John, and the other disciples had just finished 3-1/2 years of intensive, daily training by Jesus Himself.
 They had been with Him “24-7”.
 He gave them on-the-job-training ministry assignments and debriefed them afterwards.
 He explained the Word of God to them.
 He modeled godly behavior and effective ministry.
 Surely no men on earth, before or since, had been better trained.
 Yet to these same men Jesus said (my paraphrase), “Don’t go out yet to minister.
 Stay in Jerusalem.
 You are not fully ready for New Testament ministry.
-You still need something for effective ministry that you now lack, and that is Holy Ghost power from on high.”
+You still need something for effective ministry that you now lack, and that is Holy Spirit power from on high.”

 •• These men had the Word of God.
 They had been personally trained by Jesus.
 And yet they were not considered ready for ministry!
 Why?
 They didn’t yet have the spiritual “power from on high” that they needed to accomplish their ministries.
 Let’s step forward to the Book of Acts and see how they received this promised spiritual power.
 It is the pattern for the Church then and now.